openstack/kayobe/doc/source/configuration/reference/hosts.rst

 *tags:*
   | ``tuned``

-.. note:: Tuned configuration only supports CentOS systems for now.
+.. note:: Tuned configuration only supports CentOS/Rocky systems for now.

 Built-in ``tuned`` profiles can be applied to hosts.
 The following variables can be used to set a ``tuned`` profile to specific types of hosts: